Israel Defense Forces:

 Labor MK Merav Michaeli, representing the secular viewpoint, said, “We must not continue to allow a group of politicians and rabbis to leave the ultra-Orthodox youth behind, to prevent them from enlisting in the IDF and integrating into Israeli society.
 The ultra-Orthodox leadership wants to keep their power and impose a closed society on the ultra-Orthodox youth.
 This invalid situation must be stopped now.”

-Despite the bluster from some ultra-Orthodox politicians threatening to bring down the government, they were unlikely to risk losing power if they forced new elections.
-Instead, they focused on trying to pass legislation to continue to exempt yeshiva students from service.
+Despite the bluster of some ultra-Orthodox politicians threatening to bring down the government, they were unlikely to risk losing power by forcing new elections.
+Instead, they focused on passing legislation to continue exempting yeshiva students from service.

 In response to the Court ordering that public funding be cut off from yeshivas whose students fail to enlist in the IDF, the ultra-Orthodox were said to have raised $100 million from donors in the United States.
 Some rabbis said they would leave Israel with their followers if they were drafted.
 Other Haredim said they were willing to go to jail to avoid service.
 Prominent ultra-Orthodox rabbis urged yeshiva students not to show up at draft offices or answer any summons.

 IDF Deputy Chief of Staff Amir Baram said on July 9 that the army would like to draft 4,800 ultra-Orthodox men in 2024 – meaning 3,000 new conscripts on top of the 1,800 ultra-Orthodox men already in the military.
-No definitive plan was made on how to use Haredi conscripts.
+No definitive plan was made for the use of Haredi conscripts.
 Most were unlikely to be drafted for combat units, and some form of community service might be presented as an option.
-Integrating them into the army was not expected to be easy, and they would likely be assigned to their own units where they would have little or no interaction with female soldiers.
+Integrating them into the army was not expected to be easy, and they would likely be assigned to their own units, with little or no interaction with female soldiers.
 Some all-Haredi units already exist.
 Non-Orthodox soldiers could also have the religious values of the Haredim thrust upon them.
-For example, the army might have to raise the level of kashrut for everyone's food; female soldiers might be forbidden from wearing shorts or instructing or commanding Haredi soldiers.
+For example, the army might have to raise the level of kashrut for all food; female soldiers might be prohibited from wearing shorts or from instructing or commanding Haredi soldiers.

 On July 18, 2024, the IDF said it would send out 3,000 draft orders starting July 21.
 That is out of 63,000 who are eligible for military service.
-Of those receiving orders to report to induction centers, approximately 15% are married, while 85% are single, the latter of whom will be mostly sent to combat roles.
-About half of the potential recruits are aged 18 to 21, another 40% are between 22-23, and 10% are 24 to 26.
-Those who ignore multiple draft orders will be prevented from leaving the country and may face arrest by Military Police and be taken to military jails.
+Of those receiving orders to report to induction centers, approximately 15% are married, while 85% are single; the latter will be primarily assigned to combat roles.
+About half of the potential recruits are aged 18 to 21; another 40% are 22 to 23; and 10% are 24 to 26.
+Those who ignore multiple draft orders will be prevented from leaving the country and may face arrest by the Military Police and be taken to military jails.

-Very few men showed up after the first 1,000 draft notices went out at the beginning of August, and hundreds of Haredi men protested in front of the recruitment office.
+Only 240 men reported after the first 3,000 draft notices were sent at the beginning of August, and hundreds of Haredi men protested outside the recruitment office.
 Some broke into the Tel Hashomer base.
 “Breaking into IDF bases is a serious offense and against the law.
-The IDF condemns the violent behavior and insists that justice must be brought forth against the perpetrators.” the IDF said.
+The IDF condemns the violent behavior and insists that justice must be brought forth against the perpetrators,” the IDF said.
+Despite this, on November 5, 2024, Defense Minister Yoav Gallant approved the issuance of 7,000 additional draft orders for Haredim.

 The Haredi United Torah Judaism (UTJ) party, led by Yitzhak Goldknopf, has declared it will not support Israel’s 2025 budget unless the issue of haredi conscription is resolved.
-Though the Knesset began drafting a new law, progress stalled due to haredi leaders’ opposition to drafting yeshiva students.
+Although the Knesset began drafting a new law, progress stalled amid haredi leaders’ opposition to drafting yeshiva students.
+However, UTJ ultimately backed down on its demand in return for more political budgets.

 Terms of Service

 Compulsory Service: All eligible men and women are drafted at age 18.
 Men serve for three years, women for 21 months.
 Deferments may be granted to qualified students at institutions of higher education.
-New immigrants may be deferred or serve for shorter periods, depending on their age and personal status on entering the country.
+New immigrants may be deferred or required to serve for shorter periods, depending on their age and personal status upon entry to the country.

 Reserve Duty: Upon completion of compulsory service, each soldier is assigned to a reserve unit.
-Men up to age 51 serve 39 days each year, a period that can be extended in times of emergency.
+Men aged 51 and younger serve 39 days each year, a period that can be extended during emergencies.
 Recent policy has been to reduce the burden whenever possible, and reservists who have served combat units may now be discharged at age 45.
 Less than 4% of those aged 22-45 serve in the reserve forces.

-Career Military Service: Veterans of compulsory service meeting current IDF needs may sign up as career officers or NCOs.
-The career service constitutes the command and administrative backbone of the IDF.
-Graduates of officers’ or pilots’ schools or special military technical schools must sign on for periods of career service.
+Career Military Service: Veterans of compulsory service who meet current IDF needs may enroll as career officers or NCOs.
+The career service constitutes the command-and-administrative backbone of the IDF.
+Graduates of officers’ or pilots’ schools, or of special military technical schools, must sign on for periods of career service.

 Foreign Volunteers